🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 What error correction level should I use?

-Use Level H (30% redundancy) for printed labels that may get dirty, scratched, or partially covered.
-Use Level M (15%) for clean digital displays or laminated cards.
-Level H produces a denser code but scans reliably even if up to 30% of the pattern is obscured.
+Level H (30% redundancy) for printed labels that may get dirty, scratched, or partially covered.
+Level M (15%) for clean digital displays or laminated cards.
+Level H produces a denser code but scans reliably even if up to 30% is obscured.

 Related Guides